SonicSpeedrunning/LiveSplitASL/README.md

 Currently no auto-start or auto-reset as previous implementation attempts were undesirable.

 (Timer may be getting reset on main menu, needs testing)

+# Sonic 1

+for Kega Fusion and RetroArch (Genesis Plus GX Core) - Untested Sega Genesis Classics support

+RAM locations provided by the Sonic Retro wiki.

+Uses https://github.com/tenebrae101/Sonic1AutoSplitter as a base, but uses "dumb logic": the timer is only interested in increasing seconds and doesn't care what the actual timer is.
+If the game's timer increases by a second, so does the autosplit timer - any other modification to the timer is ignored.
+This bypasses issues handling deaths, checkpoint respawns and a game over/continue state.
+Special case at the start of Final Zone handled - as SBZ3 doesn't end in a goalpost, the timer isn't paused between it and Final Zone, only the timer is reset when the HUD appears.
+A 3 second pause of the timer happens to keep sync.

+Final Split is when the ending cutscene loads.

+Auto-starts when GHZ1 loads while not playing a demo.

+Auto-resets on running out of lives and continues.

+Splits when the next act loads.

+Expects a split for every Act.